kingsdigitallab/alice-thornton/frontend/edition/bibliography/index.md

 American Meteorological Society, 2020: [Cross sea](https://glossary.ametsoc.org/wiki/Cross_sea).
 Glossary of Meteorology, 2020.

-Anselment, Raymond A. (ed.).
-‘Smallpox in Seventeenth-Century English Literature': Reality and the Metamorphosis of Wit’. _Medical History_ 33, no. 1 (1989): 72–95.
+Anselment, Raymond A. ‘Smallpox in Seventeenth-Century English Literature': Reality and the Metamorphosis of Wit’. _Medical History_ 33, no. 1 (1989): 72–95.

 -- ‘“My First Booke of My Life:” The Apology of a Seventeenth-Century Gentry Woman’. _Prose Studies_ 24, no. 2 (2001): 1–14.

--- _My First Booke of My Life: Alice Thornton_.
+-- ed. _My First Booke of My Life: Alice Thornton_.
 Lincoln: University of Nebraska Press, 2014.

 _Archaeologia Aeliana, or, Miscellaneous Tracts Relating to Antiquity_.
 Society of Antiquaries of Newcastle upon Tyne 2.
 Newcastle upon Tyne: Society of Antiquaries, 1822.